 How would you like to own your own business, set your own hours, wear a top hat to work, become something of a mystical figure in your community, perform a necessary and much-needed service . . . and clear $700 or more a week?
-Well, chimney sweeps all over the country are doing just that, and the ones that MOTHER has talked to love every minute of it.
+Well, the chimney sweep business allows chimney sweeps all over the country to do just that, and the ones that MOTHER has talked to love every minute of it.

 And why would anyone fork over forty or more bucks to have some character in a black suit and top hat clean his or her chimney?
 That question can be answered with one word: SAFETY.